cedws/umbra-launcher/README.md

 A patch client for Wizard101.
 It connects to the Wizard101 patch and login servers, verifies and downloads necessary files, and launches the game client.

+## Features

+* Patch without logging in with `-patch-only`
+* Patch to custom directory with `-dir`
+* Fully patch with all game files with `-full`
+* Super fast patching
+* Automatically launch the game with Wine on Linux and macOS

 ## Options

 - `-dir string`